The Fatal Love-Spot

 and built a hut with seven doors around,

-he spread a bed of birch-tree tops and rushes
+he spread a bed of birch twigs and of rushes

 for Grainne to lie down upon the ground.

-but when he came, they got an early warning
+when he approached, they got an early warning

 from Diarmait's friends, Finn's hounds or Angus Og.

-while Diarmait would be fighting with the Fianna
+while Diarmait would be left to fight the Fianna

 and then collect her from his patron's place.